USS Enterprise (NCC-1701-D): Depiction

+The Enterprise is itself a protagonist in The Next Generation.
+Each episode's opening voiceover, which states that "these are the voyages of the starship Enterprise," frames the narrative as belonging to the ship rather than the crew.
+Jonathan Frakes, who played first officer William Riker, said, "When we negotiate our contracts, Paramount's company line is that the ship is in fact the star of the show!"

 Starfleet commissions the Galaxy-class USS Enterprise in 2363 under the command of Captain Jean-Luc Picard.
 The flagship of the United Federation of Planets, it is on a mission "to boldly go where no one has gone before."
 The crew explores the galaxy and makes first contact with several new species, including the Q Continuum and the Borg.
-A pair of two-part episodes depict a shift in command—to William Riker in "The Best of Both Worlds" and Edward Jellico in "Chain of Command"—but leadership reverts to Picard at the end of both arcs.
-The Enterprise also briefly appears in other franchise spinoffs: the pilots of Star Trek: Deep Space Nine (1993) and Star Trek: Picard (2020) and the finale of Star Trek: Enterprise (2005).
+A pair of two-part episodes depict a change in command—to William Riker in "The Best of Both Worlds" and Edward Jellico in "Chain of Command"—but leadership reverts to Picard at the end of both arcs.

 In 2371, as depicted in Star Trek Generations, the Duras sisters attack and heavily damage the Enterprise.
 A warp drive coolant leak causes an explosion that destroys the stardrive section.
-The saucer section crash lands on the surface of Veridian III and is damaged beyond repair.

-The Enterprise is itself a protagonist in The Next Generation.
-Each episode's opening voiceover, which states that "these are the voyages of the starship Enterprise," frames the narrative as belonging to the ship rather than the crew.
-Jonathan Frakes, who played first officer William Riker, said, "When we negotiate our contracts, Paramount's company line is that the ship is in fact the star of the show!"
+The saucer section crash lands on the surface of Veridian III.
+The final two episodes of Star Trek: Picard's third season (2023) reveal that the saucer section was later recovered from Veridian III, after which Geordi La Forge spent twenty years restoring the vessel as part of his role as curator of the Starfleet Museum.
+La Forge used parts from another Galaxy-class ship to rebuild the Enterprise.
+The older Enterprise is the only Starfleet vessel not tied to a Borg-compromised mainframe, and Picard and his crew use the ship to defeat the Borg.
+The series finale shows the Enterprise has become part of the Starfleet Museum.

 Critical reaction

 io9 ranked the Enterprise-D as the fifth best version of the franchise's Enterprises, with Popular Mechanics calling it the third best and SyFy ranking it the second best.
 Space.com said the Enterprise's brief appearance is the highlight of the opening scene of Star Trek: Picard's first episode (2020).
+Vulture described the Enterprise's return in Picard's third season as "perfect", and Collider compared the crew's reunion on the bridge set to "a fever dream."

 Cultural impact

-In October 2006, the six-foot Enterprise miniature was auctioned at Christie's, along with other models, props, costumes, and set pieces from the Star Trek franchise.
+In October 2006, the six-foot Enterprise model was auctioned at Christie's, along with other models, props, costumes, and set pieces from the Star Trek franchise.
 Its projected value was $25,000 to $35,000, but the final sale price was $576,000—the most expensive item in the auction.

+The computer voice and conversational system on board the Starship Enterprise in science fiction TV series and movies, beginning with Star Trek: The Original Series and Star Trek: The Next Generation, inspired the Alexa virtual assistant.